dropbox/pyxl/README.md

     for path, text in items:
         nav.append(<li>{text}</li>)

-Another useful function is `children()`, which returns all the child nodes for an element. `children()` accepts an optional selector string as an argument to filter the children.
+Another useful function is `children()`, which returns a list of all the child nodes for an element. `children()` accepts an optional selector string as an argument to filter the children.
 Currently, there is only support for filtering the children by a class (format: ".class_name"), id (format: "#id_string") or tag name.
 Here is a snippet which adds all `input` elements from an existing form to a new form:

     new_form = <form action="/submit" method="POST">{old_form.children("input")}</form>